sanjay-murmu-au9/interviewPreparation-2025/README.md

  readStram.on('data',(chunk)=> {
    console.log('new Chunck:',chunk);
   })
  3. What is closure?
-    :- Function remember outer scope varaible event the execution has completed, even outer func is excuted. eg :-
+    :-A closure is a func that remember the variable from its outer scope, event after the outer func has finished executing. eg :-
    //closure
     function outerFunction(){